 For schools and teachers to help students develop knowledge and skills, students need to show up to class.
-Yet absenteeism is high, especially in high schools.
-This study uses a rich dataset tracking class attendance by day for over 50,000 middle and high school students from an urban district in Academic Years 2007-‘08 through 2012-‘13.
-Our results extend and modify the extant findings on absenteeism that have been based almost exclusively on data on full-day absenteeism, missing class-by-class absences.
-Notably, part-day absenteeism is responsible for as much class time missed as full-day absenteeism, raising chronic absenteeism from 9 to 24 percent of total students.
+Yet absenteeism is prevalent, especially in secondary schools.
+This study uses a rich data set tracking class attendance by day for over 50,000 middle and high school students from an urban district in academic years 2007–2008 through 2012–2013.
+Our results extend and modify the extant findings on absenteeism that have been based almost exclusively on full-day absenteeism, missing class-by-class absences.
+Notably, part-day absenteeism is responsible for as many classes missed as full-day absenteeism, raising chronic absenteeism from 9% to 24% of secondary-grades students.
 Incorporating part-day absences sharply increases the chronic absenteeism gap between underrepresented minority students and their peers.
-Both full- and part-day absenteeism show a discrete jump at the point of transition from middle school to high school, but full-day absenteeism then declines while part-day absenteeism remains high in grades 10 and 11 and increases again in grade 12.
-While 55 percent of full-day absences are unexcused, 92 percent of part-day absences are unexcused.
-Absenteeism from individual classes varies considerably by time of day, but less by class subject matter.
+Both full- and part-day absenteeism show a discrete jump at the point of transition from middle school to high school, but full-day absenteeism then declines whereas part-day absenteeism remains high in Grades 10 and 11 and increases again in Grade 12.
+Whereas 55% of full-day absences are unexcused, 92% of part-day absences are unexcused.
+Absenteeism from individual classes varies considerably by time of day but less by class subject matter.

 What we’re missing: A descriptive analysis of part-day absenteeism in secondary school

 Year of Publication:2017

 (2017).
 What we’re missing: A descriptive analysis of part-day absenteeism in secondary school.
 AERA Open, 3(2). http://journals.sagepub.com/doi/full/10.1177/2332858417703660